Skip to main content

 A behind-the-scenes look at the Parkinson's "off" podcast

-The medical information contained in this article is for general information purposes only.
-The Michael J. Fox Foundation has a policy of refraining from advocating, endorsing or promoting any drug therapy, course of treatment, or specific company or institution.
-It is crucial that care and treatment decisions related to Parkinson’s disease and any other medical condition be made in consultation with a physician or other qualified medical professional.
+All medical information is for general information purposes only.
+The Michael J. Fox Foundation has a policy of refraining from advocating or endorsing any drug therapy, course of treatment, specific company or institution.
+Care and treatment decisions should be made in consultation with a physician or qualified medical professional.

 We use cookies to ensure that you get the best experience.
 By continuing to use this website, you indicate that you have read our Terms of Service and Privacy Policy.